Toyota Toyota Prius Insurance Rates

 Comprehensive coverage protects against claims like hitting a deer, hail damage, a broken windshield, a tree branch falling on your vehicle and damage from flooding.
 The maximum amount you’ll receive from a claim is the ACV or actual cash value, so if the vehicle’s value is low consider removing comprehensive coverage.

 Uninsured/Underinsured Motorist coverage – This provides protection when the “other guys” do not carry enough liability coverage.
 This coverage pays for medical payments for you and your occupants as well as damage to your 2006 Toyota Prius.

 Due to the fact that many drivers carry very low liability coverage limits, their liability coverage can quickly be exhausted.
 So UM/UIM coverage is very important.
-Frequently these limits are set the same as your liablity limits.
+Frequently, these limits are set the same as your liability limits.

-Collision – Collision coverage pays for damage to your Prius caused by collision with another car or object.
-A deductible applies then the remaining damage will be paid by your insurance company.
+Collision – Collision coverage pays for damage to your Prius caused by a collision with another car or object.
+A deductible applies, then the remaining damage will be paid by your insurance company.